 7 Tips to cook the perfect chicken rice in clay pot

-Don't be overawed by the long list of ingredients.
+Don’t be overawed by the long list of ingredients.
 The method of cooking is quite simple and with a wide margin of error.
-The success of making the chicken rice in clay pot is underpinned by just a few simple steps as below:
+The success of making the chicken rice in a clay pot is underpinned by just a few simple steps as below:

 - The amount of water I used to cook the rice in this recipe is 300g of rice (dry, before rinsing) with 420g of water.
 When I cook plain rice, I normally adhere to the washed rice to water ratio of 1:1.7.
-However, the sauce and the chicken will release some water into the rice and therefor, less water is used in this recipe.
+However, the sauce and the chicken will release some water into the rice and therefore, less water is used in this recipe.

 - Cook the rice over very low heat to avoid over-charring the rice at the bottom of the clay pot.

-- One of the critical steps is to time it so that all the ingredients are just finish cooking at the same time.
-Since the required cooking time of rice, chicken and Chinese sausage are different; you need to half cook the chicken first, follow by adding the chicken and then the Chinese sausage later.
+- One of the critical steps is to time it so that all the ingredients just finish cooking at the same time.
+Since the required cooking time of rice, chicken and Chinese sausage are different; you need to half cook the chicken first, followed by adding the chicken and then the Chinese sausage later.

-- Half cooked the rice before adding the chicken share the similar concept to prepare biryani rice.
+- Half cooked the rice before adding the chicken share a similar concept to prepare biryani rice.
 You need to boil the rice in a pot of salted water (like cooking pasta) first for biryani rice.
 The semi-cooked rice is the base ingredient at the bottom of the pot with other ingredients stacking over it (like pizza) before cooking over low heat

 - Ask the butcher to chop the chicken into 4cm pieces.
 You can use chicken drumsticks, thigh, or wings, but make sure do not remove the bone as it will impart additional flavor to the rice during cooking.
-Chicken breast is not the best option as it is tough and does no have attached bone that can contribute additional flavor to the rice.
+Chicken breast is not the best option as it is tough and does not have attached bone that can contribute additional flavor to the rice.

 - You can cook chicken rice in a rice cooker.
 It is easier than using the clay pot because you do not have to adjust the heat of the stove and worry about over-charring the rice.
 However, the rice lacks the classic clay pot aroma.